Carols by Candlelight: Performers

 The Vision Australia's Carols by Candlelight Choir, Australian Girls Choir and National Boys Choir of Australia appear on the show each year as supporting acts in numerous of the performances.

-In 1938 the massed choirs were led by Horace Stevens, who was followed in the position by Max Balderson.
-The long-serving musical director from 1984 to 2002 was Geoff Harvey.Since 2003, John Foreman has filled the position.
+In 1938, the massed choirs were led by Horace Stevens, who was followed in the position by Max Balderson.
+Since 1988, Douglas Heywood has held the position of Choral Director.

+The long-serving musical director from 1984 to 2002 was Geoff Harvey.
+Since 2003, John Foreman has filled the position.

 In earlier years, Carols by Candlelight had a strong classical music theme, and a noticeable religious influence.
 The Sun Aria winner for each year was automatically invited to sing at Carols by Candlelight.
-However, since the 1960s, the program has certainly moved towards popular culture.
+However, since the 1960s, the program has certainly moved toward popular culture.

-Ray Martin holds the record for hosting the most Carols by Candlelight shows, from 1989 to 2007.
+Ray Martin holds the record for hosting the most Carols by Candlelight shows, from 1988 to 2007.
 He sang at only one show, in 1996, when he sang Harry Connick Jr's "When My Heart Finds Christmas".

 Other carols events

-Most cities and towns in Australia hold a night-time carols event in the lead up to Christmas.
+Most cities and towns in Australia hold a night-time carols event in the lead-up to Christmas.